city park, urban, central park, NYC

 There has been an “unprecedented increase in locally acquired cases in New York City,” writes VanAcker in the journal Emerging Infectious Diseases.
 In response, VanAcker and colleagues launched a study to determine tick densities and B. burgdorferi infection prevalence in nymphal deer ticks (I. scapularis) in New York City’s public parks.

-They also examined the effect of landscape composition and configuration on tick populations and infection rates.
+The investigators also examined the effect of landscape composition and configuration on tick populations and infection rates.

-Investigators collected 560 ticks from 24 parks throughout all 5 boroughs, which included Staten Island (13), Manhattan (2), Brooklyn (2), Bronx (3) and Queens (4).
+They collected 560 ticks from 24 parks across all 5 boroughs: Staten Island (13), Manhattan (2), Brooklyn (2), Bronx (3), and Queens (4).

-“At least 1 I. scapularis nymph [tick] was found at 17 of 24 parks surveyed throughout NYC,” the authors explain.
+“At least 1 I. scapularis nymph was found at 17 of 24 parks surveyed throughout NYC,” the authors explain.

 Meanwhile, 10 of the 17 parks had more than 6 nymphs and were considered to have established deer tick populations.
-All of these parks were on Staten Island (with the exception of Pelham Bay Park in the Bronx).
+All of these parks were on Staten Island, with the exception of Pelham Bay Park in the Bronx.

 “We found forested parks with vegetated buffers and increased connectivity had higher nymph densities,” VanAcker writes, “and the degree of park connectivity strongly determined B. burgdorferi nymphal infection prevalence.”